HowardHsuuu/HowardHsuuu.github.io/content/posts/MISC/LLM&ToM.md

 1. The study was limited to open-source LLMs.
 Future research could examine higher-performing, proprietary models like GPT-4.
 2. The methods excluded embeddings that were selective to both true- and false-belief trials, focusing only on those selective to one type.
 This could be expanded in future studies.
 3. While the parallels between LLMs and human brains are striking, the underlying mechanisms of ToM in LLMs are still not fully understood and require further investigation.
-4. The study doesn't address how LLMs develop ToM capabilities without direct social interaction, unlike humans.
-This could be an interesting area for future research.
+4. The study doesn't address how LLMs develop ToM capabilities without direct social interaction or any special training, unlike humans.
+This could be an interesting area for future research. (suggests that ToM might be an emergent property of advanced language processing systems.)

 ---